 “Gah.
 I shouldn’t have asked.”

-“If you remember, the Labyrinth shouldn’t even shift till midnight, but don’t you hear the gears shifting earlier than that?
-It would make sense if they are trying to keep the minotaur inside the labyrinth by shifting the walls near him more frequently or he would get out.”
+“If you remember, the Labyrinth shouldn’t even shift till midnight, but don’t you hear the gears shifting earlier?
+So it would make sense if they try to keep the Minotaur inside the Labyrinth by shifting the walls near him more frequently, or he would get out.”

-“Well that is a different way to think of, but it could be bad for us too.”
+“Well, that is a different way to think of it, but it could be bad for us too.”

 “You’re right.
 I’m starting to forget why we have come here in the first place.
-This place just makes you feel we been living here for years.”
+This place makes you feel like we’ve been living here for years.”
 Alan sighed.
 He placed his hands on his hips.
 “So which way should we go?”

 “The one towards the North.”
 Zero pointed towards one of the three exits.
 “The sound seems to be coming from that direction.”

 Zero’s small force moved forward towards their exit.
-The soldiers mumbled with one another wondering what could cause such a sound.
-They entered through and continued walking towards the sound.
+The soldiers mumbled, wondering what could cause such a sound.
+Finally, they entered through and continued walking towards the

-The entrance was suddenly closed behind them and the walls shifted once again.
+The entrance was suddenly closed behind them, and the walls shifted again.
 Everyone stopped and came together so they would not split apart.
 The walls moved to the right, opening up a new path.

-“I hope you’re ready Zero.”
+“I hope you’re ready for Zero.”
 Zeraph was next to him.
 He was on full alert.